sdiehl/wiwinwlh/slideshow.md

 Prelude Legacy
 --------------

-The instances of Foldable for the list type often conflict with the monomorphic versiosn in the Prelude which are left in for historical reasons.
+The instances of Foldable for the list type often conflict with the monomorphic versions in the Prelude which are left in for historical reasons.
 So often times it is desirable to explicitly mask these functions from implicit import and force the use of Foldable and Traversable instead: